mdreece/Quick-HDRI-Controls/README.md

  Single File: Select a single .hdr or .exr file from you file browser and create a _thumb.png for it.

- Batch PRocess: Select a folder with .hdr and/or .exr files and create _thumb.png for each.
+ Batch Process: Select a folder with .hdr and/or .exr files and create _thumb.png for each.
  (For both the _thumb.png is in the same folder location as the chosen .hdr or .exr)

  User Source selection to choose you HDR or folder of HDRs